Swimfighting/NLP-Sentiment-pipeline/README.md

 ## About the Author

 I am from Taiwan and currently an undergraduate student at the University of Nottingham, majoring in Statistics.
-I am expected to graduate in June 2027.
-This project is part of my preparation for applying to PhD programs.
+This project is part of my preparation for applying data analysis and machine learning skills to real-world problems.

 I built this project to demonstrate my ability to self-learn NLP techniques and construct sentiment analysis workflows.